 The Ampleforth protocol moves volatility from unit price to unit count and achieves price stability by algorithmically expanding and contracting supply among holders based on demand.
 Previously, Fragments used a smart contract called the reserve that resembled a central bank and would achieve price stability by making high volume trades.

 “A noncollateralized stablecoin counteracts many of the current risks associated with fiat-collateralized stablecoins,” explains Evan Kuo, CEO of Ampleforth.
-“Many stablecoins are centralized and pegged to fiat, which is government controlled and prone to inflation.
-With Ampleforth, we hope to disintermediate the issuance and regulation of money by creating an independent money that can’t be diminished by cycles of inflation.”
+“Many stablecoins are centralized and pegged to fiat, which is government-controlled and prone to inflation.
+With Ampleforth, we hope to disintermediate the issuance and regulation of money by creating independent money that can’t be diminished by cycles of inflation.”